Elisabeth Haub School of Law

-The Elisabeth Haub School of Law at Pace University in White Plains, New York, is the law school of Pace University, a private university with multiple locations in New York.
-Founded in 1976 as Pace Law School, the American Bar Association (ABA) accredited it in 1978.
-Its campus is home to the New York State Judicial Institute, which serves as a statewide center for the education, training, and research facility for all judges and justices of the New York State Unified Court System.
+The Elisabeth Haub School of Law is the law school at Pace University in White Plains, New York.
+Originally founded in 1976 as Pace Law School, it was renamed in 2016 for Elisabeth Haub (in recognition of Haub's environmental advocacy and philanthropy).
+The American Bar Association (ABA) accredited it in 1978, and its campus is home to the New York State Judicial Institute, which serves as a statewide center for the education, training, and research facility for all judges and justices of the New York State Unified Court System.

-In 2016, the law school was renamed for Elisabeth Haub (in recognition of Haub's environmental advocacy and philanthropy) and has a top-ranked environmental law program.
-In 2025, its environmental law program was ranked #1 for the fifth year in a row.